steviemj17/wats-3020-dom-1/README.md

 1. **1-todo-vanilla**
-  - TODO add "DOMContentLoaded" event to listen for to signal that DOM is ready to acces
+  - TODO add "DOMContentLoaded" event to listen for to signal that DOM is ready to access
   - TODO add event listener to signal that user is submitting form.
 You must "wrap" all existing code in this event
   ```JavaScript
   document.addEventListener("submit", event => {